JohnFunk-Pivotal/CloudBrews-DocentInstructions/README.md

   * go back to: https://console.cloud.google.com in the browser
   * click the hamburger menu
   * click Compute Engine
+  * open the cloud shell with the >_ icon in the upper right

 ###someone closing the CGE Session
   If someone closes the CGE session, you may have to re-install the cli with the script loaded into the home directory of the environment.